 1080 blackmail threat

-In November 2014, a threat was made to contaminate infant and other formula with the pesticide 1080, unless the government stopped using 1080.
+In November 2014, a threat was made to contaminate infant and other formula with the poison 1080, unless the government stopped using 1080.
 MPI, other government agencies, and industry worked quickly to protect consumers and ensure formula was safe.
 A man was arrested and charged in October 2015.
 On 23 March 2016 he was sentenced to 8.5 years in jail for 2 charges of attempted blackmail.

 Consumer health is our top priority